 To book this tour we need following information from you:

-Rider: scan of passport and drivers license, home address, mobile telephone number, e-mail address, t-shirt/jacket size, required insurance option(s): LDW, SLI, PAC, PPC, UPP, motorcycle model choice, body-weight if taking the helicopter flight in Grand Canyon, helmet size (if required), rain gear size (if required), room type: one or two beds in room?
+Rider(s): scan of passport and drivers license, home address, mobile telephone number, e-mail address, t-shirt/jacket size, required insurance option(s): VIP Zero, VIP, SLI, 1st and 2nd motorcycle model choice, body-weight if taking the helicopter flight in Grand Canyon, room type: one or two beds in room?
 Any additional hotel rooms before or after the tour?
-Discounted airport transfer to hotel in Chicago (US$32 per person)?

 Do you need complimentary return or one-way airplane tickets to Las Vegas from LA?
 What are the dates (if any)?